 What else are joy, peace, patience, tolerance and all that is born out of love and sympathy if not spiritual pleasures?
 All the fruits and products of self-sacrifice, which love demands, are the sweetest spiritual pleasures which cause the greatest joy in our lives.

-However, there are also the supernatural pleasures, which the divine Kindness awards them to us in this life, even though they belong to the metaphysics of the future world, as a preamble to the bliss which awaits us.
-Such pleasures, as beyond nature, are neither controlled nor are they programmed by us in this world, but are the trophies of the divine, consummate Love to encourage and comfort those who are fighting in the good struggle.
-Some of such pleasures are: the quietness of thoughts, liberation from the fight against passions, the total necrosis in relation to secular things and motions as well as the ascent of the divine Grace to those who have accomplished their purity of heart.
+However, there are also the supernatural pleasures, which the divine Kindness awards to us in this life, even though they belong to the metaphysics of the future world, as a preamble to the bliss which awaits us.
+Such pleasures, as beyond nature, are neither controlled nor are they programmed by us in this world, but they are the trophies of the divine, consummate Love to encourage and comfort those who are fighting in the good struggle.
+Some of such pleasures are: the quietness of thoughts, liberation from the fight against passions, the total death in relation to secular things and motions, as well as the ascent of the divine Grace to those who have accomplished their purity of heart.
 These people are said to be “experiencing the divine” and are extricating themselves from the ways and experiences of this world.
 Such people are those for whom our Lord has given His testimony and has declared that He will reveal Himself to them and will “reside inside them” together with His Father.
 All those who wish to enjoy all these supernatural trophies and virtues, let them strive to adhere to the commandments.
 Our Lord “keeps His promises”.